H. Verhage – Cincinnati Ohio

 Provenance: Doug Shutler Collection

 Our medium sapphire blue, blob top pony soda water bottle is embossed ‘H. VERHAGE’ (1st line arch) over the word ‘CINCINNATI’ (2nd line horizontal) and ‘OHIO’ (3rd line flush right horizontal).
 The reverse side is embossed ‘THIS BOTTLE IS NEVER SOLD’ in two horizontal lines.
 The bottle dimensions are 7 ½ tall x 2 9/16 wide and 3 ½ wide at the shoulder.
 The bottle is hand-blown in a two-leaf mold and has an improved pontil with an applied mouth intended for a cork stopper.
-The soda bottle was ordered somewhere in the early 1860s by Henry Verhage who at that time was a mineral water manufacturer.
-The glass house is unknown.
+The soda bottle was ordered somewhere in the early 1860s by Henry Verhage, who was a mineral water manufacturer.
+The glasshouse is unknown.

-There are variations of our subject bottle that represent different production runs, partnerships, and glass house markings during the time Henry Verhage was in the mineral water business.
+There are variations of our subject bottle that represent different production runs, partnerships, and glasshouse markings when Henry Verhage was in the mineral water business.
 Please reference the accompanying support pictures.

 Before soft drinks, there was a significant mineral and soda water industry in the United States, populated mainly by regional manufacturers.
 Water quality was a considerable concern in the antebellum days of cholera epidemics.
 Mineral or soda water was considered safer than well or other flowing water.